tatsuyafujisaki/kotlin-playground/README.md

 val zs: List<Sample> = listOf(Sample("c"), Sample("b"), Sample("a")).sortedBy { it.name } // [Sample(name=a), Sample(name=b), Sample(name=c)]
 ```

-## How to count the occurrence of elements
+## How to count the appearance of elements
 ```kotlin
 val occurrences: Map<String, Int> = listOf("b", "c", "b", "c", "a", "c").groupingBy { it }.eachCount() // {a=1, b=2, c=3}
 ```